engtuncay/engtuncay.github.io/dil/sample emojis.md

 ✔ heavy-check-mark

+## Alternative to list item

+➖ heavy-minus-sign

+## For end of section

+🔚 end with leftwards

-# Other Emojis than may be used
+# Other Emojis that may be used

 👀 eyes

-➖ heavy-minus-sign

 🔵 large blue circle